-Population is increasing in both the county and each city.
+The population is annually increasing county wide; the individual cities and unincorporated areas alike.
 There are a number of potential factors that may support an accelerated population growth in the near future, including growth of the government job sector, USA/Mexico border crossing, and growing retail industry.